cisco/mindmeld/docs/source/userguide/nlp.rst

   - :data:`ENTITY_MODEL_CONFIG`
   - :data:`ROLE_MODEL_CONFIG`

-Alternately, you could also pass the configuration settings (like model type, features, etc.) as arguments to the :meth:`fit` method of the appropriate classifier.
-Arguments passed to :meth:`fit` take precedence over the Workbench defaults as well as the settings defined in the app's configuration file.
-Refer to the individual classifier chapters for more details on the :meth:`fit` method.
+Alternatively, you could pass configuration settings (like model type, features, and so on) as arguments to the :meth:`fit` method of the appropriate classifier.
+Arguments passed to :meth:`fit` take precedence over both Workbench defaults and settings defined in ``config.py``.
+See individual classifier chapters for more about the :meth:`fit` method.

 Configuring rest of the pipeline
 """"""""""""""""""""""""""""""""

-The last two components in the NLP pipeline, namely, the entity resolver and the language parser, are not supervised classifiers, and are hence configured in a manner different than the first four.
-Their configuration options are covered in their respective chapters.
+Since neither the entity resolver nor the language parser are supervised classifiers, they are configured differently from the rest of the NLP pipeline.
+See `Working with the Entity Resolver <entity_resolver>`_ and `Working with the Language Parser <parser>`_, respectively, to learn how to configure these components.

 Run the NLP pipeline
 --------------------

-A trained NLP pipeline can be run on a test query using the :meth:`NaturalLanguageProcessor.process` method.
+Run the trained NLP pipeline on a test query using the :meth:`NaturalLanguageProcessor.process` method.
 The :meth:`process` method sends the query for sequential processing by each component in the NLP pipeline and returns the aggregated output from all of them.

 .. code:: python